polybase/polybase-db-docs/docs/getting-started.md

 Spacetime is a decentralized database that lets developers build decentralized apps with trustless automation at 1000x lower cost than on-chain storage.

-Spacetime client libraries communicate directly with the peer-to-peer Spacetime indexer network.
-The indexers store, index and allow you to query your data.
-You can always view the network status using the [Spacetime Explorer](https://explorer.testnet.spacetime.xyz).

-You can view our [demo app for Spacetime](https://social.testnet.spacetime.xyz) to see it working in action.
+You can view the [demo app for Spacetime](https://social.testnet.spacetime.xyz) to see it working in action.

 In the next 5 minutes we will import the Spacetime Javascript/Typescript library, write some data to the decentralized database and read it back.